etil2jz/Mirai/README.md

 - **Plugin compatibility** with Spigot & Paper plugins.

 ## Downloads
-The latest JAR file can be downloaded from the [release/1.17 branch](https://github.com/etil2jz/Mirai/raw/release/1.17/Mirai-1.17.1-R0.1-SNAPSHOT-jdk16.jar).
+The latest JAR file can be downloaded from the [GitHub CI](https://github.com/etil2jz/Mirai/raw/jdk16/1.17/Mirai-1.17.1-R0.1-SNAPSHOT.jar).
 You can also clone this repository and build it yourself.

+OpenJDK 17 builds are available [here](https://github.com/etil2jz/Mirai/raw/jdk17/1.17/Mirai-1.17.1-R0.1-SNAPSHOT.jar).

 If you are interested in making a fork, check out this template [here](https://github.com/PaperMC/paperweight-examples)!